Dementia can lead to loved ones developing fairly aggressive behaviors which can be problematic when finding a quality memory care community.

 - In certain cases, you may want to consider taking the eviction notice to your local civil court.
 Like apartment buildings, these memory care residents have rights against their landlord (the facility) and can fight an eviction there.
 Many places will not want to go through small claims court and may be willing to negotiate an agreement to allow your loved one to stay.

 - And lastly, remember that your loved one is living in this community.
 If you feel that the community is not prioritizing the care of their residents, it may be time to find a new more suitable home for your family member.
-It’s also important to approach the community staff and leadership with a collaborative attitude to find creative solutions to keep your loved one safe and living the highest possible quality of life without jeopardizing other residents or staff in the community.
+It’s also important to approach the community staff and leadership with a collaborative attitude to find effective solutions to keep your loved one safe and living the highest possible quality of life without jeopardizing other residents or staff in the community.
 If your loved one does actually need more intensive care than what their current community can provide, it is best for all involved to find a better setting where they can get the care they require.

 What to Look for in a Dementia Care Home